 We look forward to meeting you at our next student/member event.

 Group Lead: Shyamenda Purslow

-Early next year, we will host a mini‐well-being conference in partnership with the British Psychological Society and the Society for Occupational Medicine, exploring some of the key themes around managing psychological well-being in the workplace.
+Later this year we will host a mini‐well-being conference in partnership with the British Psychological Society and the Society for Occupational Medicine, exploring some of the key themes around managing psychological well-being in the workplace.

 We will keep you posted via our newsletter and social media channels on the exact dates, locations and full agenda over the coming months.